libts/tslib/CONTRIBUTING.md

   * release notes from the NEWS file
   * 3 times: tarball, asc signature and sha256sum files
 * publish and inform distributors
-* when the backup [gitlab repository](https://gitlab.com/tslib/tslib) pulled the release tag in, add the tarballs and release notes there.
 * celebrate!
+* when the backup [gitlab repository](https://gitlab.com/tslib/tslib) pulled the release tag in (after about one day), add the tarballs and release notes there.

 sidenote: up until 1.7 we kept the habit of adding generated files to a release branch that is never used again.
 Those branches exist.
 We can't do anything about it.
-We won't create new ones anymore though!
+We won't create new ones anymore.
+Ignore them.

 ### specifications relevant to tslib